moyaqoob/Sketch.io/apps/cosketch-websocket/README.md

-# CoSketch WebSocket
+# Sketch.io WebSocket

-CoSketch WebSocket is the real-time communication server for **CoSketch**, enabling collaborative sketching with instant updates using WebSockets.
+Sketch.io WebSocket is the real-time communication server for **Sketch.io**, enabling collaborative sketching with instant updates using WebSockets.
 Built with **Bun** for performance and efficiency.

 ## 🚀 Getting Started